ConservationInternational/trends.earth/docs/source/for_users/faq/index.rst

 Will the toolbox support higher resolution datasets?
 ------------------------------------------------------------------

-The toolbox currently supports AVHRR (8km) and MODIS (250m) data for primary productivity analysis, and ESA LCC CCI (300m) for land cover change analysis.
+The toolbox supports AVHRR (8km) and MODIS (250m) data for primary productivity analysis, and ESA LCC CCI (300m) for land cover change analysis.

+In partnership with `Apacheta <https://www.apacheta.org/>`_ and `Auspatious <http://auspatious.com/>` and funding from the Global Environmental Facility (GEF), our team is currently developing datasets for land productivity dynamics and land cover at 30 meter scale that will cover the Small Islands Developing States (SIDS)

 Can the toolbox support analysis with national-level datasets?
 ------------------------------------------------------------------

-This is a common request from users, and one the team is working on.
-Trends.Earth will allow loading of national-level soil carbon and land cover datasets before the end of March, 2018.
-This will allow users to take advantage of existing datasets that might be of higher quality at a national-level than the global datasets that are the defaults in the tool.
+Trends.Earth does have the capacity to import, load and process national-level datasets representing soil organic carbon, land cover and land productivity dynamics, allowing users to take advantage of existing datasets that might be of higher spatial resolution at a national-level than the global datasets that are the defaults in the tool.
+Please note that working with national-level datasets relies on the local processing capacity of user's computer, so the time to run analysis using custom datasets will depend on the especifications of user's machine.

 Methods
 _______